Zombobot1/gtd-vis/README.md

  The globe page of dashboard is built in showing the values based on interaction.
 Interactive world map allow the users,

-- hover over countries and check the details of number of killed, injured, events
+- hover over countries and check the details of number of killed people, injured people and events
 - rotate and zoom in/out the globe to choose the country in order to inspect the 'Fatalieties and Injured', 'Attack Type' visuals and overall statistics  at the left-hand side of dashboard.

 The most attacked countries over time chart in detail section enables the users to choose the interested year to inspect most attacked countries for selected year.